-PIPING PIPING PRECAUTIONS Flush all field piping prior to connection to remove all debris.
-Use wet cotton rags to cool valve bodies when soldering.
+PIPING 1.
+Flush all field piping prior to connection to remove all debris.
+PRECAUTIONS Use wet cotton rags to cool valve bodies when soldering.
 Open all valves (mid-way for hand valves, manually open on motorized valves) prior to soldering.
 4. When soldering to bronze or brass, heat the piping while in the socket/cup and begin introducing the solder when the flux boils rapidly.
 Avoid direct flame into the solder joint.
 Heat can only be applied to the cup of the valve body for a minimal time before damage occurs (even with the use of wet rags).
-6. Avoid rapid quenching of solder joints as this will produce joints of inferior quality 7.
-The valve package will not support the weight of the connecting pipes.
-All pipes connected to the units must be completely supported prior to connection to the unit.
-8. Provisions must be made for expansion and contraction of piping systems.
+Avoid rapid quenching of solder joints as this will produce joints of inferior quality 7.
+Provisions must be made for expansion and contraction of piping systems.
 All horizontal and vertical risers, including runouts, must be able to withstand significant movement with temperature changes.
 Failure to do so will result in damage and failure of piping, fittings and valves throughout the building.
 Never insulate the heads or motorized portion of control valves.
 Damage can occur in the form of excessive heat build up and interference to the operation and moving parts will result.
-10. All piping made in the field should be installed with consideration of additional space for any electrical routing that may be required.
-11. Connect all piping per accepted industry standards and observe all regulations governing installation of piping systems.
-CAUTION: Hydronic systems are not designed to hold pressurized air and should only be tested with water.
+All piping made in the field should be installed with consideration of additional space for any electrical routing that may be required.
+10. Connect all piping per accepted industry standards and observe all regulations governing installation of piping systems.
+Hydronic systems are not designed to hold pressurized air and should only be tested with water.
 Pressurizing system with air could damage equipment.
-12. When all connections are complete, pressure test system.
+11. When all connections are complete, pressure test system.
 Repair any solder joint leaks and gently tighten any leaking valve packing nuts and piping accessories, as required.
 PIPING INSTALLATION These units employ a hydronic coil designed for use with either hot or chilled water.
 All piping must be adequately sized to meet the design water flow requirements as specified for the specific installation.
 Piping must be installed in accordance with all applicable codes.
 The piping connections on the equipment are not necessarily indicative of the proper supply and return line sizes.
 To minimize restrictions, piping design should be kept as simple as possible.
-NOTE: Refer to Figure 1 for Piping Connections.
 CAUTIONS: • When connecting piping to fan coil units, do not bend or reposition the coil header tubing for alignment purposes.
 This could cause a tubing fracture resulting in a water leak when pressure is applied to the system.

-- Prior to connecting to the fan coil all external piping must be purged of debris. - All chilled water piping must be insulated to prevent property damage from condensation.
+Prior to connecting to the fan coil all external piping must be purged of debris.
+All chilled water piping must be insulated to prevent property damage from condensation and it is also recommended that all piping be insulated to prevent freezing when piping is run in an unconditioned space space.